 Raised cross stitch flower is also know as whipped cross stitch because a foundation of cross stitch is whipped around in a circle.
-It is quick and easy to do and creates a very effective little rose.
 You can also use this as a silk ribbon stitch and many novelty threads come to life with this stitch.

 How to work Raised cross stitch flower